jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ## Fasttext

+Fasttext is a library for learning word embeddings.
+Like word2vec, Fasttext refers to the implementation of an algorithm, as opposed to an algorithm itself.
+It was introduced by Facebook AI Research in 2016 and publication and source code can be found [here](https://github.com/facebookresearch/fastText).

+- Can learn supervised and unsupervised embeddings
+- Functionality for text classification in addition to word embeddings

+### Overview
+The roots of the underlying algorithm come from the [skip-gram model](#deep-dive), where the idea is to predict context words given a target word.
+A noteable shortcoming of the original skip-gram model is that it groups each word as one unit, ignoring the substructure of words, and causing poor performance on out-of-vocabulary words.
+To incorporate subword information, Fasttext treats each word as a sum of n-grams.

+### Deep Dive

+Before starting, we'll take a step back to quantifying how similar two word vectors are.
+Both GloVe and word2vec do this using dot products, however we can think of the similarity more generally as an arbitrary function, $s(u_j, v_c)$.

+Fasttext uses a different similarity measure, where each word is represented as a sum of smaller words of length n, n-grams.
+To help the model learn prefixes and suffixes, we append "<" to the front and ">" to the back of each word.
+Then for n=3, the n-grams of "where" are:

+    <where> = [<wh, whe, her, ere, re>]

+Appending "<" and ">" also helps with the problem of sub-words being actual words.
+We have no way of determining the difference between the subword "her" and the full-word "her", and there definitely should be a difference.
+Since we added the special characters around each word, the tri-gram "her" is now different from the sequence "\<her>".

+More formally, suppose we have all n-grams in the vocabulary, $G$, each represented by a vector, $\boldsymbol{z}_g$.
+We can refer to all the n-grams of some word, $w$, by $G_w$.
+Then $w$ can be represented as a sum of all n-grams.
+The new similarity function becomes:

+$$ s(w, c) = \sum_{g \in G_w} \boldsymbol{z}_g^T v_c$$

 ---

 ## GloVe VS Word2vec VS Fasttext

 ### Word Embeddings in Python

+Instead of training our own models, we'll use a pre-trained GloVe and word2vec models to visualize word embeddings.
+We'll use the `gensim` Python package to load and explore the model.
+If you don't have it installed, run `pip install gensim` in your command line.

 ### Word2vec

-Instead of training our own word2vec model, we'll use a pre-trained model to visualize word embeddings.
-We'll use Google's News dataset model, which can be downloaded [here](https://code.google.com/archive/p/word2vec/).
-The model is 1.5Gb, and is trained on a vocabulary of 3 million words, with embedding vectors of length 300.
+For word2vec, we'll use Google's News dataset model, which can be downloaded [here](https://code.google.com/archive/p/word2vec/).
+The model has been trained on news articles with a vocabulary of 3 million words and embedding vectors of length 300.
 [This repo](https://github.com/chrisjmccormick/inspect_word2vec) has an in-depth analysis of the words in the model.

-We'll use the `gensim` Python package to load and explore the model.
-If you don't have it installed, run `pip install gensim` in your command line.

 ```python
 import gensim